andrueastman/microsoft-graph-comms-samples/Samples/StatelessSamples/OnlineMeetingSamples/README.md

 ## Build and Test

-1. Open OnlineMeetingsSample.sln in Visual Studio 2017 and update the values of the following in `program.cs`
+1. Open OnlineMeetingsSample.sln in Visual Studio 2017 and update the values of the following in `appsettings.json`
-  * `appId, appSecret` : AppId, Appsecret of your bot application
+  * `ClientId, ClientSecret` : AppId, Appsecret of your bot application
-  * `tenantId` : Tenant against which to fetch/create the online meeting.
+  * `TenantId` : Tenant against which to fetch/create the online meeting.
-  * `meetingId (Only needed for GET)` : The VTC conference id.
+  * `MeetingId (Only needed for GET)` : The VTC conference id.
-  * `organizerId (Only needed for Create)` : oid of the user on behalf of whom the adhoc meeting is to be created.
+  * `OrganizerId (Only needed for Create)` : oid of the user on behalf of whom the adhoc meeting is to be created.
   * Note - The organizerId should belong to the same tenant as specified by teanantid

 2. Build, Run the application.